joostflick/frontend-data/README.md

 When clicking on one of the languages it is also possible to see the distribution of this language across the years in a separate chart.
 This gives a more precise insight in the distribution over time.

+The following research questions could be answered by using my application:

+1. How many books are written about this subject during a certain timeperiod?
+2. In which language were those books?
+3. What was the percentual distribution of the languages of the books?
+4. Per language, how many books about this subject were published each year?

 ## Data usage

 This application uses only the 'year' and 'language' attributes of all books that match the query.
 Books with no year are filtered out, and books with no language get the 'language unkown' tag.